FareHarbor/fareharbor-docs/external-api/endpoints.md

       }
     }

-Checkin a booking based on UUID:
+Check in a booking based on UUID:

 * `PUT /companies/<shortname>/bookings/<Booking.uuid>/checkin/`